Mindhral/RA_ColorMarkGames-DX/README.md

 - *Game lists with progress bars*: allows to disable coloring on Hubs, console games lists, developer sets lists and Game Suggestions pages as the new display for these pages can be considered clear enough.
 The sorting can also be disabled as it messes with the one provided by these pages, unless using [RA_EnhancedHubSort](https://github.com/Mindhral/RA_userscripts/tree/main#ra_enhancedhubsort) at the same time

-- *Completion progress*: allows to disable the coloring on other users completion progress pages.
+- *Completion progress*: allows to disable the coloring on completion progress pages.

 - *User set requests*: allows to disable the coloring and the sorting on the *Requested Sets* list of a user.